tieubochet/stackstreak/README.md

 # StacksStreak

 A daily on-chain engagement dApp built on the Stacks blockchain.
-Users can check in daily, maintain streaks, earn points, vote on community proposals, and mint exclusive daily NFTs.
+Users can check in daily, maintain streaks, earn points, vote on community proposals, stake STX, predict market trends, and mint exclusive daily NFTs.

 ## Features

 - **Wallet Connection**: Support for Leather (Hiro) and Xverse wallets via `@stacks/connect`.
 - **Daily Check-in**: Smart contract interaction to record daily activity and maintain streaks.
-- **Daily NFT Minting (NEW)**: Users who check in can mint a "Daily Dolphin" collectible (SIP-009 Standard).
+- **Daily NFT Minting**: Users who check in can mint a "Daily Dolphin" collectible (SIP-009 Standard).
+- **Stake to Support (NEW)**: Lock 0.1 STX to show commitment to the community.
+- **Prediction Market (NEW)**: Predict whether STX price will go UP or DOWN.
-- **Gamification**: Streak tracking, heatmaps, daily rewards wheel, and points system.
+- **Gamification**: Streak tracking, heatmaps, daily rewards wheel, leaderboard, and social sharing.
 - **Voting**: On-chain community voting mechanism.
-- **Responsive UI**: Built with Tailwind CSS for mobile and desktop, featuring a cyberpunk aesthetic.
+- **Responsive UI**: Built with Tailwind CSS for mobile and desktop, featuring a modern cyberpunk aesthetic.

 ## Tech Stack